What Is the Difference between Indian and Pakistani Food?

 So that leads us to a couple of questions; firstly, what is Indian food?
 And secondly, what is the difference between Pakistani and Indian food?

-The term 'Indian food' is often used to describe the cuisine from many regions of the Indian Subcontinent however, each nation and region has its own uniqueness and identity.
-In fact, the Indian Subcontinent covers a vast region that includes Bangladesh, Bhutan, India, the Maldives, Nepal and Sri Lanka as well as Pakistan.
+The term 'Indian food' is often used to describe the cuisine from many regions of the Indian Subcontinent however, each nation and region has its uniqueness and identity.
+The Indian Subcontinent covers a vast region that includes Bangladesh, Bhutan, India, the Maldives, Nepal and Sri Lanka as well as Pakistan.
 So we are going to take a look at what differentiates these regional cuisines.

 Pakistani Cuisine

-With its rich Indian heritage, Pakistani food has many similarities to Indian food however there are also many factors that differentiate it too.
+With its rich Indian heritage, Pakistani food has many similarities to Indian food however many factors differentiate it too.

 Due to the Muslim majority of Pakistan, meat dishes do not include pork and with only the Southern region of Pakistan being close to the sea, further up North, fish isn’t consumed on a massive scale compared to what it is in places such as Bangladesh and Sri Lanka.
 Therefore, a traditional Pakistani menu would be more focused on chicken and red meat dishes including beef and mutton as well as curries made with vegetables, beans and lentils.